JetSetIlly/Gopher2600-Blog/content/posts/the-ntsc-colour-problem/index.md

 It's all very unsatisfactory but I think we can safely say that the intention is for the phase to be somewhere between 25.7° and 26.7°.

-A special work about Janice.
+A special word about Janice.
 I don't believe the Janice document tells us very much and only adds to the confusion.
 The identical descriptions for hue-1 and hue-15 can only mean that 25.7° is correct.
 But that also means accepting that hue-14, described as gold in JAN, is more green than orange.
 That doesn't seem correct to me.

 The other way to resolve the Janice colour table is to accept that _light orange_ can describe two different shades of _light orange_.
 That seems more plausible but it is once again, an unsatisfactory answer.